 -Understanding the mechanisms through which the ventricular myocardium, atrial endocardium and arterial wall are damaged in processes involving heart failure, atrial fibrillation and stroke.

-Developing blood markers that help with early detection of the lesions caused by these mechanisms and that have diagnostic and preventive uses in these processes.
+-Developing non-invasive blood biomarkers for the early detection of the lesions caused by these mechanisms, with diagnostic and preventive usefulness in these processes.

-Identifying new therapeutic targets related to the mechanisms involved and designing new drugs for more effective treatment of heart failure and ischemic events of the brain and heart.
+-Identifying novel relevant therapeutic targets related to the pathophysiological mechanisms involved in these pathologies and designing new drugs for more their effective treatment.